 a year per driver

-Our state lacks adequate funding to address these critical deficiencies: Local streets and roads face an estimated shortfall of $73 billion in deferred maintenance and CalTrans faces a $59 billion backlog in deferred maintenance
+Our state will no longer lack adequate funding to address these critical deficiencies: Local streets and roads face an estimated shortfall of $73 billion in deferred maintenance and CalTrans faces a $59 billion backlog in deferred maintenance

 New revenues for transportation.

-Though not identical, both SB 1 and AB 1 are long-term transportation reform and funding packages that contain new revenues to make road safety improvements, fill potholes and repair local streets, highways, bridges and overpasses.
-Both bills would raise at least $6 billion when fully phased in, which is what is needed to make a dent in the maintenance backlog.
+SB 1 is a long-term transportation reform and funding package that contains new revenues to make road safety improvements, fill potholes and repair local streets, highways, bridges and overpasses.
+The bill would raise at least $5 billion when fully phased in, which is what is needed to make a dent in the maintenance backlog.
 The new maintenance revenues will be split equally between state and local roads.

 Strong Accountability Provisions.

-SB 1 and AB 1 include provisions to streamline projects by cutting bureaucratic redundancies and red tape to ensure transportation funds are spent efficiently and effectively.
-Both bills give more independence to the California Transportation Commission and establish the independent office of Transportation Inspector General to perform audits, improve efficiency and increase transparency.
+SB 1 includes provisions to streamline projects by cutting bureaucratic redundancies and red tape to ensure transportation funds are spent efficiently and effectively.
+It gives more independence to the California Transportation Commission and establishes the independent office of Transportation Inspector General to perform audits, improve efficiency and increase transparency.

 The FOR coalition supports a constitutional amendment which prevents the state Legislature from using any new revenues for anything except road maintenance, improvement, and transportation projects.
-These new accountability requirements should move through the Legislature in conjunction with SB 1 and AB1.
+These new accountability requirements will move through the Legislature in conjunction with SB 1.